Select a type of Representative Case to learn more:

 Worker Injuries: F.E.L.A. and Jones Act

 Anderson v.
 CSX Transportation, Inc., Ill.
 App.
 Ct.
 5th Dist.
-2010 (Rule 23 Order).
-FELA action for injuries to a railroad worker; verdict for plaintiff for $1,431,000.
-The railroad appealed.
-Prof. Kionka represented Anderson (appellee) on appeal; judgment affirmed.
+2010 (Rule 23 order).
+FELA action for injuries to a railroad worker; judgment for plaintiff for $1,431,000 affirmed.

 Richardson v.
 Missouri Pacific R. Co., 186 F.3d 1273 (10th Cir.
 1999).
 Suit by injured railroad employee under Boiler Inspection Act; judgment on jury verdict for railroad reversed; admission of irrelevant evidence was prejudicial error.

 Summers v.
-Missouri Pacific R.R.
-System, 132 F.3d 599 (10th Cir.
+Missouri Pacific R.R., 132 F.3d 599 (10th Cir.
 1997).
-Railroad engineer and fireman injured by toxic exposure; judgment for railroad reversed; trial court abused its discretion in refusing to change scheduling order.
+Railroad engineer and fireman injured by toxic exposure; judgment for railroad reversed.

 Lewis v.
 Cotton Belt Route-St. Louis Southwestern Ry.
 Co., 217 Ill.
 App.
-3d 94, 576 N.E.2d 918 (5th Dist.
+3d 94 (5th Dist.
 1991).
 Railroad workers’ F.E.L.A. action for injuries sustained while unloading bundles of ties; $175,000 judgment for plaintiff affirmed.

 Huch v.
 S. J. Groves and Sons, Inc., 180 Ill.
 App.
-3d 501, 536 N.E.2d 90 (5th Dist.
+3d 501 (5th Dist.
 1989).
 Jones Act case; summary judgment for defendant, based on finding that plaintiff was not a “seaman,” reversed.

 Montgomery v.
 Terminal R. R. Ass’n, 73 Ill.
 App.
-3d 650, 392 N.E.2d 77 (5th Dist.
+3d 650 (5th Dist.
 1979).
 Action by railroad terminal worker for injuries sustained in a collision between an engine and a runaway boxcar; $240,000 judgment for plaintiff affirmed.

 Worker Injuries: Construction Site

 Moore v.
 Centreville Twp.
 Hosp., 246 Ill.
 App.
-3d 579, 616 N.E.2d 1321 (5th Dist.
+3d 579 (5th Dist.
 1993), rev’d on other grounds, 158 Ill.
-2d 543, 634 N.E.2d 1102 (1994).
+2d 543 (1994).
 Action by construction worker injured at work site; judgment for worker affirmed.
 On further appeal, the Illinois Supreme Court reversed as to the allocation of damages between defendants, but allowed the plaintiff’s judgment to stand without further review.

 Worker Injuries: Farm